Facilitating Personal, Organizational, and Social Change

 I approach each engagement first with deep listening skills so I can best understand your needs and culture, and together we develop a design that is customized, flexible, and appropriate.
 Based on what we decide, I may use a variety of facilitation, research, and assessment methods.
 I also draw on my 20 years’ experience in the nonprofit and philanthropic sectors to share best practices and resources, as appropriate.

-Rachel has worked both inside of and as a consultant to a number of philanthropic institutions.
-She currently serves as Program Director for Bay Area Justice Funders Network, where she runs a comprehensive leadership development program for grantmakers.
-Rachel has led cohort-based capacity building programs with the James Irvine Foundation, Kern Community Foundation, and First 5 Santa Clara; conducted extensive field research for Anne Ray Charitable Trust and the LGBTQ Racial Justice Fund; developed strategy for May and Stanley Smith Charitable Trust and the California Communications Access Foundation; and provided customized training and team-building activities for The Christensen Fund and the Global Fund for Women.
-A long-time champion of human rights, Rachel is Chair of the Board of the International Accountability Project, a human rights advocacy organization that seeks to create development policies and practices that respect people's homes, environment and human rights.
+Rachel has worked both inside of and as a consultant to many philanthropic institutions.
+She currently serves as Senior Program Director for Justice Funders, where she leads the consulting practice and comprehensive leadership development programs for grantmakers.
+Rachel has coached hundreds of nonprofit and philanthropic leaders over the last decade, and supported a wide range of institutions in living their values, managing change, and setting strategy.
+A long-time champion of human rights, Rachel is Co-chair of the Board of the International Accountability Project, a human rights advocacy organization that seeks to create development policies and practices that respect people's homes, environment and human rights.
+She also is a founding board member of Sacred Mountain Sangha, is on the Program Advisory Committee for The Channel Foundation, and is a key advisor for Indie Philanthropy.

 Design Your Leadership